groupdocs/reference.groupdocs.com/content/sites/groupdocs/editor/english/net/groupdocs.editor/editabledocument/getembeddedhtml/_index.md

 ### Remarks

-This method converts this EditableDocument into HTML and serializes in into single string, where all resources are embedded into string along with HTML markup: * All images from HTML-&gt;BODY are converted to base64 format and are located in the IMG 'src' attribute; * All stylesheets are stored in the STYLE elements inside HTML-&gt;HEAD sections; * All images from stylesheets are converted to base64 format and located in the appropriate CSS declarations; * All fonts from stylesheets are converted to base64 format and located in the appropriate @font-face at-rules.
+This method converts this EditableDocument into HTML and serializes in into single string, where all resources are embedded into string along with HTML markup:

+* All images from HTML-&gt;BODY are converted to base64 format and are located in the IMG 'src' attribute
+* All stylesheets are stored in the STYLE elements inside HTML-&gt;HEAD sections
+* All images from stylesheets are converted to base64 format and located in the appropriate CSS declarations
+* All fonts from stylesheets are converted to base64 format and located in the appropriate @font-face at-rules

 ### See Also